arlofonseca/fivem-parking/README.md

 #### `/get [vehicleId]` _(alias: `/vg`)_

-- Retrieve your vehicle from your vehicle garage via its unique identifier.
+- Alternative way to retrieve a vehicle from your vehicle garage via its unique identifier.

 _If you do not know the unique identifier of your vehicle, you can find it when executing the `/list` command._